Techtonica/curriculum/docker/intro-docker.md

 **Participants will be able to:**

-- leave this lesson knowing this
-- and how to do this on their own
-- Even more things
-- Even more things
+- know what and why docker is?
+- Why use Node.js with Docker?

 ### Specific Things To Learn

 - What is Docker?
 - Docker Basics: Dockerfile, Images, & Containers
-- Why use Node.js with Docker?

 ### Materials